Fewer Treatment Beds and Confusion About What Remains Open

-Closures and lack of public awareness has happened despite provincial governments designating substance use and addiction services as essential services.
+Closures and lack of public awareness have happened despite provincial governments designating substance use and addiction services as essential services.
 In late March, provincial governments across Canada defined essential services Canadians would rely on in their daily lives during the COVID-19 response and recovery.
 On their list of essential services (see, for example, BC’s list of COVID-19 essential services), provincial governments included substance use and addiction services.
 This was an important first step.
 However, the provincial government missed an opportunity to inform treatment providers and the public that not only were substance use and addiction programs still open; they also needed to explain why it was essential that these services remain open.

 Accessing Addiction Treatment More Difficult